perecdd/CloudFoodStore/README.md

 - No, for minimal performance, CFS and ShopOwnerSide are required - this will allow the service to work using json requests.
 In order for users to work through the site, you also need to launch CFSClient and ShopOwnerSite to these services.

 ## The authors of the project
-There is only one author - the creator of this repository, Evgeny Ivanov.
+There is only one author - the creator of this repository, Ivanov Evgeny 26 group.